Upgrade Readiness requirements

 Important information about this release

 Before you get started configuring Upgrade Anatlyics, review the following tips and limitations about this release.

 Upgrade Readiness does not support on-premises Windows deployments.
 Upgrade Readiness is built as a cloud service, which allows Upgrade Readiness to provide you with insights based on the data from user computers and other Microsoft compatibility services.
 Cloud services are easy to get up and running and are cost-effective because there is no requirement to physically implement and maintain services on-premises.

 In-region data storage requirements.
 Windows diagnostic data from user computers is encrypted, sent to, and processed at Microsoft-managed secure data centers located in the US.
-Our analysis of the upgrade readiness-related data is then provided to you through the Upgrade Readiness solution in the Microsoft Operations Management Suite (OMS) portal.
-Upgrade Readiness is supported in all OMS regions; however, selecting an international OMS region does not prevent diagnostic data from being sent to and processed in Microsoft's secure data centers in the US.
+Our analysis of the upgrade readiness-related data is then provided to you through the Upgrade Readiness solution in Azure Portal.
+Upgrade Readiness is supported in all Azure regions; however, selecting an international Azure region does not prevent diagnostic data from being sent to and processed in Microsoft's secure data centers in the US.

 When viewing inventory items in table view, the maximum number of rows that can be viewed and exported is limited to 5,000.
 If you need to view or export more than 5,000 items, reduce the scope of the query so you can export a list with fewer items.

 Sorting data by clicking a column heading may not sort your complete list of items.
-For information about how to sort data in OMS, see Sorting DocumentDB data using Order By.
+For information about how to sort data in Azure Portal, see Sorting DocumentDB data using Order By.

 See Get started with Upgrade Readiness for detailed, step-by-step instructions for configuring Upgrade Readiness and getting started on your Windows upgrade project.